First Year CS Guide

 Course Tips

-Students that were not admitted to the CS Stream (Mathematical and Physical Sciences, Life Science, Humanities etc.)
+Students that were not admitted to the CS Stream (Mathematical and Physical Sciences, Life Science, Humanities, etc.)

 CSC108 vs CSC148

 • If you’re experienced with programming, you might want to talk with someone at the Undergraduate Office to see if you will benefit from skipping CSC108.
-If you do end up directly progressing to CSC148, there are ramp-up sessions held during the beginning of the semester to help you brush up on the contents of 108.
+If you do end up directly progressing to CSC148, there are ramp-up sessions held at the beginning of the semester to help you brush up on the contents of 108.

 Note that even if you take CSC148 and then decide that you're not ready for it after taking a few classes, you can drop down to CSC108 if spaces are still available in that course.